 Alec Baldwin: I may end impersonations of 'satire-resistant' Donald Trump

-Alec Baldwin says he may retire his Donald Trump impersonation when the current series of Saturday Night Live ends in May.
+Alec Baldwin has suggested Donald Trump is “satire resistant” as he confirmed he may retire his impersonation of the president in a few weeks.

-The Hollywood star said he feared America had elected its “first satire-resistant president” and he was unsure if people would be “in the mood to laugh” about Trump in the coming months.
+The Hollywood star said he was unsure if he would continue playing Trump on Saturday Night Live after the series finale on May 20.

-Alec’s portrayal of the president has helped the US sketch show to its highest ratings in years but has been criticised by Trump, who branded it “mean spirited”.
+Alec’s portrayal of the president has helped the US sketch show to its highest ratings in years, while Trump has branded the impression “mean spirited”.

+Alec said he is considering quitting the role because he believed people would no longer be “in the mood to laugh” about Trump in the coming months.

-Asked how much longer he intended to play Trump, Alec told the Press Association: “Not much longer.
+Asked how much longer he intended to play the US president, Alec told the Press Association: “Not much longer.

 “This season on SNL … I’m going to do it as much as I can because I love them.
 They’re my dear friends.